proycon/wvkbd/README.md

 <img src="https://raw.githubusercontent.com/proycon/wvkbd/master/contrib/wvkbd-mobintl.jpg" width=300 /> <img src="https://raw.githubusercontent.com/proycon/wvkbd/master/contrib/wvkbd-mobintl-cyrillic.jpg" width=300 />

-This project aims to deliver a minimum implementation of a wlroots on-screen keyboard in legible C. This will **only** be a keyboard, not a feedback buzzer, led blinker, or anything that requires more than what's needed to input text quickly.
+This project aims to deliver a minimal but practically usable implementation of a wlroots on-screen keyboard in legible C. This will **only** be a keyboard, not a feedback buzzer, led blinker, or anything that requires more than what's needed to input text quickly.
 The end product should be a static codebase that can be patched to add